Binondo Church: Architecture

-It was built by the Dominicans.
-Founded in 1596, a church had been constructed before 1614.
-When transferred to its present site in the 18th century, a new church was built to accommodate new churchgoers.
-In 1778, the roof was replaced with nipa as the wood was destroyed by termites.
-In 1863, the church was slightly damaged by earthquake.
-The original structure has sustained damages during wars and various natural disasters.

-Domingo Cruz y Gonzales supervised the construction of the dome in 1781.

-The current granite church was completed on the same site in 1852 and features an octagonal pagoda-like bell tower which suggests the Chinese culture of the parishioners.
+The current granite church completed in 1852 and features an octagonal pagoda-like bell tower which suggests the Chinese culture of the parishioners.
 The church was burned during the British invasion of 1762.
 Another one was quickly built following the occupation.
 Improvements were made in the 18th century but the edifice was again destroyed in the 1863 earthquake.
 It was rebuilt in the grandeur the remains on which we see today.
 Before the war, it was considered as one of the most beautiful churches in the country.
 Its bell tower was composed of five stories, octagonal in shape.
 At its top was a mirador (viewing window).
 This roof was destroyed during the 1863 earthquake.

-American bombing on September 22, 1944, destroyed the structure.
-Everything including the archives of the parish were burned.
-Nothing was left behind except the stone walls of the church and the fire-tiered octagonal belltower.
-After the war, Binondo parishioners had to make do with a roofless church for several years until it was rebuilt in the 1950s.

 The roof behind the pediment and the walls at the left of the façade are additions in the past years.
 The original façade, with some few renovations, is similar to that of the Italian High Renaissance churches.
 The façade is buttressed on the sides by pilaster mass terminated by urn-like decorations.
 A tower is found at the apex of the pediment.
 At the base of the pediment, along its central axis, is a small circular window framed by smaller columns and pediment which are framed by a foliated scroll.
 At the right is the huge, octagonal tower characterized by cantons at its angles and pedimented window openings.

-The present church and convent was renovated between 1946 and 1971.